The Humble Royal

 Rathods & Relatives Heritage

-A lineage uniquely honoured for service to humanity, working shoulder to shoulder with the great Gandhiji and the world's most dynamic modern leader, Prime Minister Narendra Modi
+A lineage of freedom fighters uniquely honoured for service to humanity, working shoulder to shoulder with the great Gandhiji and the world's most dynamic modern leader, Prime Minister Narendra Modi

 Explore Legacy